 11. Wainui Beach

-Whether you want the thrill of nightlife and extreme sports, a day filled with surfing, or a laid-back picnic and a hike, New Zealand's coastal destinations provide backpackers with stunning views and an ample selection of activities and scenery.
-New Zealand provides a backpacker-friendly venue with something new around every corner.
+Whether you want the thrill of nightlife and extreme sports, a day filled with surfing, or a laid-back picnic and a hike, New Zealand's coastal destinations provide tourists with stunning views and an ample selection of activities and scenery.

 If you want to check out some more of New Zealands beautiful beaches check out these 8 secret beaches that are well worth a visit!